1-877-929-7245

 Includes

-Day 8 - Stiklestad to the Viking city of Trondheim
+Day 8 - The Polar Express to Viking Trondheim

 Includes

-Day 9 - Touring the ancient Viking capital
+Day 9 - Guided tour of Trondheim, the ancient Viking capital

-An expert local guide greets us to share some of their knowledge of Trondheim's history.
-On our guided tour, we explore the Old Quarter and the colorful waterfront houses of Bakklandet.
-We continue to the Royal Residence, the largest wooden building in Northern Europe with 140 rooms.
+After breakfast, we meet an expert local guide who shares fascinating insights into Trondheim's history on a guided tour of the city.
+We explore the Old Quarter and the colorful waterfront houses of Bakklandet, then continue to the Royal Residence, the largest wooden building in northern Europe with 140 rooms.

-For the rest of your day, you are free to continue sightseeing at your own pace and can dine independently.
-Amongst the city's broad avenues, old warehouses and pretty timber dwellings, there are a number of attractions waiting to be explored, such as the Ringve Music Museum and the Archbishop's Palace Museum - a treasure trove of archaeological discoveries.
-The Nidaros Cathedral is the world's northernmost Gothic cathedral and has a glorious rose window depicting the day of judgment.
-Trondheim has an array of inviting eateries to try this evening.
-Overnight Trondheim.
+The rest of your day is free to continue sightseeing at your own pace and to dine independently.
+Among the city's broad avenues, old warehouses and timber dwellings, there are several attractions waiting to be explored, such as the Ringve Music Museum and the Archbishop's Palace Museum, a treasure trove of archaeological discoveries.
+The Nidaros Cathedral is the world's northernmost Gothic cathedral, with an impressive rose window depicting the day of judgement.

 Includes